localvoid/ivi/packages/ivi-ssr-html/README.md

-`ivi-html` reimplementation for Server-Side Rendering.
+`ivi-html` implementation for Server-Side Rendering.